 There are many professional tuners in the industry who believe that knock detection is unnecessary because if we are tuning the engine on a load bearing dyno, we will see the torque drop off at the onset of knock.
 While it’s true that the engine torque drops when the engine is knocking, typically we’ll find that an engine begins knocking on just one of two cylinders first, while the other cylinders may continue to show a net torque improvement despite localised knock.
 I’ve had this situation numerous times where an engine has shown a healthy increase in engine torque as I’ve advanced the ignition timing, despite audibly knocking quite aggressively - Scary stuff if you can’t hear what’s happening!

-Her’e a pro tip - Most of the audio knock detection systems recommend or supply at additional cost, an expensive noise cancelling aviation head set.
-I’ve tried just about every option and have found that I get the best results with a pair of quality iPhone ear buds and a pair of 3M/Peltor Grade 5+ ear muffs over the top.
+Here's a pro tip - Most of the audio knock detection systems recommend or supply at additional cost, an expensive noise cancelling aviation headset.
+I’ve tried just about every option and have found that I get the best results with a pair of quality iPhone ear buds and a pair of 3M/Peltor Grade 5+ ear muffs (aka ear defenders) over the top.

 Another cheap tool that a tuner really can’t live without is a timing light.
 This is particularly critical when you’re setting up an aftermarket ECU for the first time as we need to calibrate or set the base ignition timing so that the number we see on in the ignition table matches what the engine is actually receiving.